JoseLuisSR/springboot-activemq/publish-and-subscribe/subscriber/README.md

 * Lombok is to build getter and setter methods automatically.It is not a dependency for Spring Boot & ActiveMQ.
   You can write getter and setter methods instead.

-* Consumer doesn't need jolokia and hawtio libraries because it don't have enable embedded ActiveMQ, just connect to remote broker server.
+* Subscriber doesn't need jolokia and hawtio libraries because it don't have enable embedded ActiveMQ, just connect to remote broker server.

 ```
 dependencies {